solubris/insync/README.md

 current dir:
 /home/runner/work/insync-src/insync-src

-this will be empty for run an external action, but will be the contents of the repo for internal action
+this will be empty, for internal action, it needs to be checked out before running the action which means the sync doesn't need to check it out again

 External action
 GITHUB_ACTION=sync